 The endowment is a greatly welcomed asset to the parish community.
 Reverend Gregory Chervenak, Pastor of Our Lady of the Mountains, said, “St. Anthony Place serves anyone in need and treats everyone with love and respect.
 Having an endowment benefitting St. Anthony Place is very important.
 Our parishioners are very generous in giving, but the need is constantly growing.”

 Indeed, the need is great.
 Ed Jones, Business Manager for the parish said, “A lot of folks depend on what St. Anthony Place offers.
 We see many families with small children.
 So, as they struggle with their finances, I think it’s important for them to understand, they’re not alone in the world.”

 St. Anthony Place embodies Our Lady of the Mountains’ social outreach ministry.
-Teresa Files, who assists Father Chervenak and who has been part of the Our Lady of the Mountains parish family for 26 years, said, “This certainly falls into our mission for missionary discipleship.
+Teresa Files, who assists Father Chervenak and who has been part of the Our Lady of the Mountains parish family for nearly three decades, said, “This certainly falls into our mission for missionary discipleship.
 We reach out to the most needy.”